 Even practices that prepare carefully encounter obstacles during the transition.
 Knowing what to expect helps your team respond quickly and minimize revenue disruption.

-Managing Dual Payment Streams
+The Challenge of Juggling Dual Payment Streams

 Most practices do not switch to value-based care all at once.
 They operate under both fee-for-service and value-based contracts simultaneously, sometimes for the same payer.
 This means the billing team must maintain two parallel workflows: one for traditional claims and one for quality-based reimbursement.
 Without clear processes for separating and tracking both, errors multiply.

-Data Silos Between Clinical and Billing Teams
+Breaking Down Data Silos Between Teams

 Quality metrics originate in clinical documentation, but they affect billing outcomes.
 When clinical and billing teams operate in silos, critical data gets lost.
 A provider may document a care coordination call in the EHR, but if the billing team does not know to submit the corresponding code, the practice misses revenue.
 Breaking down these silos through regular communication and shared dashboards is one of the most impactful changes a practice can make.